ChrisPoche/Tockler-Time-Parser/README.md

   - Prioritize after implementing local storage / database to allow preferences to persist
 - Ability to toggle chart from displaying results by Apps to Tags
 - Table of top tags by duration
+- Redraw tag table when tag is deleted from record table.
+Remove ability to delete tags tag table

 Styling